kubernetes-sigs/kube-scheduler-simulator/README.md

 ### Simulator

-Simulator is kube-apiserver with some controllers + debuggable scheduler + the HTTP server which mainly for the web UI.
+Simulator is composed of debuggable scheduler + the HTTP server which mainly for the web UI.

 There are several ways to integrate your scheduler into the simulator.
 See [integrate-your-scheduler.md](simulator/docs/integrate-your-scheduler.md).

-You can create any resources by any ways (kubectl, k8s client library, or web UI described next).
+Simulator runs with a fake cluster powered by [KWOK](https://github.com/kubernetes-sigs/kwok) You can create any resources in KWOK cluster via any clients (e.g. kubectl, k8s client library, or web UI described next).
 And when you create Pods,
 Pods will be scheduled by the [debuggable scheduler](./simulator/docs/debuggable-scheduler.md), and they'll get the annotations that explain how each Pod was evaluated by each scheduler plugin.